adopted-ember-addons/ember-cp-validations/docs/docs/validators/base.md

   if(exists) {
-    return this.createErrorMessage('uniqueUsername', options, value) return true;
+    return this.createErrorMessage('uniqueUsername', options, value) }

+  return true;
 }
 ```

-If we input `johndoe` and that username already exists, the returned message would be `'Username johndoe already exists'`.
+If we input `johndoe` and that username already exists, the returned message would be `'johndoe already exists'`.